playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaResponse.md

 ## Range Results

 Play supports part of [RFC 7233](https://tools.ietf.org/html/rfc7233) which defines how range requests and partial responses works.
-It enables you to delivery a `206 Partial Content` if a satisfiable `Range` header is present in the request.
+It enables you to deliver a `206 Partial Content` if a satisfiable `Range` header is present in the request.
 It will also returns a `Accept-Ranges: bytes` for the delivered `Result`.

 > **Note:** Besides the fact that some parsing is done to better handle multiple ranges, `multipart/byteranges` is not fully supported yet.